History of Tommy Fleetwood in Timeline

 April 2024: Career-Best Finish at the Masters

-April 2024: Oscar's Challenge Tour appearance
+April 2024: Oscar's Challenge Tour Appearance

-2024: Silver Medal at the Olympic Games
+2024: Silver Medal at the Summer Olympics

 March 2025: Honorary Fellowship from Liverpool John Moores University